Policies and Procedures Regarding Attendance

 - Partial personal days (e.g., missing one course) count as full personal days (i.e., time cannot be saved or banked).

 - Students are fully responsible for any materials presented on missed days.

 - A personal day cannot be taken on the day of any written, practical or lab examinations.

-- A personal day cannot be taken on the day of Clinical Skills lab activities and/or group assignment activities in any coursework.
+- A personal day cannot be taken on the day of Clinical Skills lab activities

 - Students must still submit the Didactic-Phase Student Absence From Program Activity Form.